cascadiajs/2015.cascadiajs.com/COC.md

 If you feel uncomfortable, are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff immediately.
 Conference staff can be identified by [@TODO How are we identifying staff members].

-You can also send a text message to [@TODO need a number that works for CAN and USA phones]. or email to [@TODO need an email address].
+You can also send a text message to [@TODO need a number that works for CAN and USA phones]. or email to [info@cascadiajs.com](mailto:info@cascadiajs.com).

 In case you can’t find a staff member, [CascadisJS on twitter](http://twitter.com/cascadiajs) is always there for you.